Volume 15, Issue 6 (November & December 2024) BCN 2024, 15(6): 759-774 | Back to browse issues page

 Abstract:

-Introduction: Neurodegenerative diseases (NDD) present substantial challenges due to their impact on movement, emphasizing the critical role of biomedical engineering research in clinical diagnosis.
+Introduction: Neurodegenerative diseases (NDDs) present substantial challenges due to their impact on movement, emphasizing the critical role of biomedical engineering research in clinical diagnosis.
 Measuring the biomechanical properties of gait during walking can provide valuable insights into the movement pattern of NDDs and has great promise for developing non-invasive automated NDD classification techniques.

 Conclusion: The study underscores the superiority of CNNs, particularly VGG16, in extracting high-level features from spectrogram-derived vertical ground reaction force (vGRF) signals for robust NDD classification.
 The hybrid VGG16-BiLSTM approach demonstrates enhanced performance, affirming the synergistic benefits of combining deep learning techniques.
 Overall, the CNN high-level features derived from vGRF signal spectrograms provide valuable insights into NDD groups, offering a promising avenue for understanding diverse mechanisms underlying gait-related conditions.